 Take the area of sex, for instance.
 Years ago I read in a magazine survey that sex was a man’s number-one leisure activity.
 If you’re a man, that’s no real surprise, is it?
 However, that same survey revealed that reading was the number-one leisure activity for women.
 That’s right, reading!
 Can you believe it, men?
 We are that different!

 It’s for reasons like this you are to live with your wife “in an understanding way.”
 Do you know any man who claims to “understand” his wife?
 If so, have him call me!
 Psychologically, emotionally, and physically, women manage to confound men at times, creating no end of confusion and consternation.

-I think every man has made that mistake in one way or another.
 Not long ago I gave my wife a two-year membership to a health club for Christmas.
 Of course, I assumed (wrongly!) that because I liked to work out at a health club, she would, too.
-Well, after I made the twenty-fourth payment on a completely unused membership, it finally occurred to me that I’d misinterpreted her needs!
+Well, after I made the 24th payment on a completely unused membership, it finally occurred to me that I’d misinterpreted her needs!

 Many times, however, it ceases to be funny.
 As one psychologist explained, “A man can have the best of intentions to meet his wife’s needs, but if he thinks her needs are similar to his own, he will fail miserably.”
 Some of us men really do fail miserably.
 We’re shooting in the dark when it comes to understanding our wives.
 And it hurts.
 No wonder so many marriages have fallen on hard times.

 As a pastor, I often hear men boil over and say something like, “I don’t know what she wants from me!
 I can’t please her!
 I knock myself out twelve hours a day to give her everything anyone could ever want, and she still isn’t satisfied!
 What’s the deal?”